ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 What you need to know as a user
 ===============================

-- The Ndless Installer creates tempory files in the documents directory 'ndless'.
+- The Ndless Installer creates tempory files in the documents folder 'ndless'.
-  You may remove this directory after installation.
+  You may remove this folder after installation.
 - If the TI-Nspire becomes unusable:
    * Enter the maintenace menu by reboot it while holding the keys ON+Home+Enter+P until half the progress bar.
 To reboot the TI-Nspire, unplug the USB cable, then remove and